0bubbles0/0bubbles0/README.md

   - <https://github.com/0bubbles0/fac-22-application>: My **application to fac22**, which showcases my learnings from the fac Coaching program and is also a good introduction to my life, values and ideas from May 2021
   - <https://github.com/0bubbles0/fac22-pre-projects>: The home of my learnings and areas of focus during the **pre-apprenticesip program**, which keeps changing every day

-The coming months will be very exciting, as our cohort will be diving into topics such as **Testing**, **React**, **Databases** and **Deployment** to really round our developer toolkits.
+The coming months will be very exciting, as our cohort will be diving into topics such as **React**, **Databases**, **Testing** and **Deployment** to really round our developer toolkits.
 Personally, I will also be working on improving my design and accessibility skills, so that I can very soon make an impact by helping to bring real solutions and visions to life!

 📫 I am always eager to hear stories and experiences from other developers, so please connect with me, raise Issues in my repos with feedback, recommendations or ask me for advice yourself! 👍